Blog

 }

-We can also add this type as a convenience type to custom bar button items, to avoid having to use UIKit types in our SwiftUI code:
+We can also add this convenience type to custom bar button items, to avoid having to use UIKit types in our SwiftUI code:

 public class DocumentGroupToolbarItem {